nlee100/cms_parser_package/README.md

 (my_env) $ cms_parser "https://www.cms.gov/files/document/2024-advance-notice-pdf.pdf" --start_page 126 --end_page 137
 ```

-Adjust default settings determining how PDF is parsed from the given webpage link, and view the parsing details of the PDF.
+Adjust default settings determining how PDF is parsed from the given webpage link, and view the parsing details of the PDF per parsed page.
 For more information on possible settings, refer to the `camelot` documentation [here](https://camelot-py.readthedocs.io/en/master/user/advanced.html#).
 ```py
 from src.cms_parser.parser import CMSParser